Can You Learn to Sing Without Vocal Lessons?

 But for those who cannot afford to study with a private teacher and are not able to sign up for a singing class at school, I'm providing some of the necessary steps needed to learn to sing.
-Follow these steps carefully and daily to Learn to sing without lessons and take your voice to the next level.
+Follow these steps carefully and practice daily to correct present vocal weaknesses and take your voice to the next level.

 How Singing is Produced

 The following briefly explains how sound is introduced:

 - Sound is initiated in the larynx.
 (The voice box.)

 - The vocal chords vibrate as they meet.
 (Air sets them into motion which produces sound.)
 This is why breathing correctly is crucial.

 - 4. The articulators shape the sound into recognizable units - (The tongue, jaw, teeth, palate, and lips are the articulators.)

 As you practice the vocal techniques outlined, concentrate and really focus on how the sound "feels."
 This will be a more accurate baraometer of how well you are learning to sing than to listen for the right sound.
-Because you cannot hear your true sound, you must learn to "feel" with your body, what correct singing is.
+You cannot hear your true sound so you must learn to "feel" with your body what correct singing is.

-That means you must acquire the habit of feeling for vibrations in the resonating system (chest, mouth, mask, head.)
-Also, you must feel for the expansion around the waistline as you manipulate the diagphragmatic muscle and ribcage during inhalation.
+This means you must acquire the habit of feeling for vibrations in the resonating system (chest, mouth, mask, head.)
+Also, you must feel for the expansion around the waistline as you manipulate the diaphragmatic muscle and ribcage during inhalation.
 So you see, learning to sing is about learning to feel and connect with your body.

-Once you learn each of the described vocal techniques, you will be ready to apply these new "feelings" to your favorite song.
+Once you learn each of the described vocal techniques outlined within this article you will be ready to apply these new techniques to your favorite song.